akmur/alex-11ty/posts/2020-07-23-basic-usage-of-the-new-react-router-v6-beta.md

 ### How to use the URL parameters

-In the Single page component, we can grab the URL parameter &#8220;id&#8221; and use it for whatever we need, like fetching some more data from some APIs.
+In the Single page component, we can grab the URL parameter "id" and use it for whatever we need, like fetching some more data from some APIs.

 ```
 import React from 'react'